 - The VA is using their own home office and computer, which may be a security concern.

-A direct hire will likely provide you with the lowest cost VAs as they compete with one another for your business.
+A direct hire will likely provide you with the lowest-cost VAs as they compete with one another for your business.
 This model also requires the most lift on your part.
-Still, it can work if your needs are very well defined, and you find a skilled, accountable, and motivated VA and is already fluent with your tools and processes.
+Still, it can work if your needs are very well defined, and you find a skilled, accountable, and motivated VA who is already fluent with your tools and processes.